Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Introduction

 \section{Introduction}

-Ads and organic items are mixed together and displayed to users in e-commerce feed nowadays \cite{yan2020LinkedInGEA,Ghose2009AnEA,li2020deep} and how to allocate limited ads slots reasonably and effectively to maximize platform revenue has gained growing attention \cite{Wang2011LearningTA,Mehta2013OnlineMA,zhang2018whole}.
-Recent dynamic ads allocation strategies model the problem as Markov Decision Process (MDP) \cite{sutton1998introduction} and solve it using reinforcement learning (RL) \cite{zhang2018whole,liao2021cross,zhao2019deep, Feng2018LearningTC, zhao2020jointly}.
-For intance, \citet{xie2021hierarchical} propose a hierarchical RL-based framework to first decide the type of the item to present and then determine the specific item for each slot. \citet{liao2021cross} propose CrossDQN which takes the crossed items according to the action as input and allocates the slots in one screen at a time.
+Ads and organic items are mixed together and displayed to users in e-commerce feed nowadays \cite{yan2020LinkedInGEA,Ghose2009AnEA,li2020deep}.
+How to allocate limited ads slots reasonably and effectively to maximize platform revenue has attracted growing attention \cite{Wang2011LearningTA,Mehta2013OnlineMA,zhang2018whole}.
+Several recent strategies for ads allocation model the problem as Markov Decision Process (MDP) \cite{sutton1998introduction} and solve it using reinforcement learning (RL) \cite{zhang2018whole,liao2021cross,zhao2019deep, Feng2018LearningTC, zhao2020jointly}.
+For instance, \citet{xie2021hierarchical} propose a hierarchical RL-based framework to first decide the type of the item to present and then determine the specific item for each slot. \citet{liao2021cross} propose CrossDQN which takes the crossed items according to the action as input and allocates the slots in one screen at a time.

-However, these excellent RL-based algorithms face one major challenge when applied in e-commerce platforms.
+However, these excellent RL-based algorithms face one major challenge when applied in platforms (e.g., e-commerce platforms, video platforms, food delivery platforms and so on).
 As shown in Figure \ref{fig:fig1}, the Meituan food delivery platform has multiple entrances for different categories (e.g., Homepage, Food, Desert and so on), facilitating users to access different categories of content.
-Some entrances have few visits, which can hardly support the learning of a good agent for ads allocation.
+Some entrances have few visits, resulting in a low data coverage.
+This further makes it difficult for the agent to learn.
 Therefore, it is desirable for a learning algorithm to transfer samples and leverage knowledge acquired in data-rich entrance to improve performance of the agent for ads allocation in data-poor entrance.
+Motivated by this phenomenon, we incorporate Transfer learning (TL) technology into RL to solve this problem.